ratatui/ratatui-website/src/how-to/widgets/block.md

 # Block

-The `Block` widgetserves as a foundational building block for structuring and framing other widgets.
+The `Block` widget serves as a foundational building block for structuring and framing other widgets.
 It's essentially a container that can have borders, a title, and other styling elements to enhance the aesthetics and structure of your terminal interface.
 This page provides an in-depth exploration of the `Block` widget.